Inside: Ready for a new season of school? Check out these amazing Back to school theme activities for children!

 - Focus Book: Welcome to Kindergarten by Anne Rockwell and If You Take a Mouse to School by Laura Numeroff

 This learning shelf and the activities are created for children of ages 1.5 years old to 6 years old.
-My son was 5 years 5 months old and my daughter was 3 years 1 month old when I made this learning shelf for them.
 All the activities have been categorized into the six main learning areas (language, numeracy, motor skills, discovery of the world, arts & creative expression, social & emotional development) that I am focusing on for my children.

 BACK TO SCHOOL THEME ACTIVITIES FOR TODDLERS (1.5 TO 3 YEARS OLD)